PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What happens if I use wire that's too small?

-You'll experience voltage drop, reduced motor performance, overheated wires, and potentially dangerous conditions.
-I've seen undersized wire melt through hull fittings - not something you want to explain to insurance.
+You will experience voltage drop, reduced motor performance, overheated wires, and potentially dangerous conditions including fire risk.
+Undersized wire creates resistance that generates heat and robs power from your motor.
+I've seen undersized wire melt through hull fittings and cause expensive damage.

 Can I extend my trolling motor wires?

-Absolutely, just maintain the proper gauge for the total run length.
-I prefer butt connectors with adhesive-lined heat shrink for permanent extensions.
-Make connections in accessible areas for future service.
+Yes, you can extend trolling motor wires while maintaining the proper gauge for the total run length.
+Use butt connectors with adhesive-lined heat shrink for permanent extensions.
+Position connections in accessible locations for future service.
+Remember to recalculate your total circuit length including the extension when determining wire size.

 What size wire for a 24-volt trolling motor?

-Most 24V motors under 80 pounds thrust run fine on 8 AWG for runs under 20 feet.
-Check my chart above for specific recommendations based on your motor and distance.
+Most 24V motors under 80 pounds thrust run safely on 8 AWG for circuit runs under 20 feet.
+For 80-112 pound thrust motors, use 6-8 AWG depending on distance.
+Higher voltage means lower amperage, allowing smaller wire than equivalent 12V systems.
+Check the 24V chart in this guide for specific recommendations based on your motor thrust and distance.

 Do I need marine-grade wire?